wtthornton/LocalMCP/imp/progress/phase-5-implementation-plan.md

 ## 📋 Executive Summary

-Phase 5 transforms LocalMCP from a functional prototype into a **reliable, well-tested system** that vibe coders can trust for their daily development work.
+Phase 5 transforms PromptMCP from a functional prototype into a **reliable, well-tested system** that vibe coders can trust for their daily development work.
 This phase adds essential hardening, offline capabilities, advanced execution environments, comprehensive observability, and useful administration tools.

 ### Key Deliverables
 - **Essential Security**: Policy enforcement, authentication, authorization, activity logging